dotlang/language/README.md

 # import

-**Semantics**: Import public type definitions and functions from another module into a new namespace or default namespace.
+1. This keyword is used to import another module into current module's namespace.
+After importing a module, you can use it's types, call it's functions or work with the baindings in the module in any way.
+2. You can import a module into a separate named namespace.
+If you do this, you can only access the definitions by prefixing namespace name.
+3. Note that elements that start with underscore are considered private and will not be available when you import their module.

+**Syntax**

+1. `import /path/to/module`
+2. `import /path/to/module -> Name`

 **Example**

+1. `import /core/st/Socket`

-1. `import /code/st/Socket` import all type and bindings in this module into current namespace
+Imports all type and bindings in this module into current namespace

-2. `import /core/st/Socket -> mod1` same as above but import into `mod1` namespace
+2. `import /core/st/Socket -> mod1`

+same as above but import into `mod1` namespace
 2. `import /core/std/{Queue, Stack, Heap} -> A,B,C`, we have three new modules imported under A,B,C names
 `let createSocket := mod1::createSocket`
 `type socketType := mod1::SocketType`